SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Conclusion

 \section{Conclusion}

-We release the first human-annoted, cross-lingual, document-level dataset consisting of naturally occurring semantic differences in multilingual government texts: SwissGov-RSD.
+We release the first human-annotated, cross-lingual, document-level dataset consisting of naturally occurring semantic differences in multilingual government texts: SwissGov-RSD.
 Through a comprehensive evaluation of state-of-the-art systems, including LLMs, encoder models, and widely used specialization techniques on SwissGov-RSD and previous synthetically augmented benchmarks, we find a considerable performance gap between the synthetic and naturalistic evaluation settings.
-Our findings indicate that current systems struggle to generalize to real-world data, as data augmentation fails to imitate real-world scenarios.
-This emphasizes that RSD across languages at the document level remains a complex challenge that calls for new approaches that align better to human judgment and thus make them applicable in real-world scenarios.
+Our findings indicate that current systems struggle to generalize to real-world data, as data augmentation fails to capture the complexity of naturalistic settings.
+This emphasizes that document-level RSD across languages remains a complex challenge calling for new approaches that align better with human judgment and are applicable in real-world scenarios.